Kiran-M-P/FightClubNewsletter/README.md

 # FightClubNewsletter
 A fun newsletter sign-up page project using mailchimp api.
-After initial sign up, a welcome mail with fight club rules will be sent as automatically(mostly in spam folder).
+After initial sign up, a welcome mail with fight club rules will be sent automatically(mostly in spam folder).